-The cable connection must be connected from controller to controller, and no branches are allowed on the cable.
+The cable connection must be wired from controller to controller, and no branches are allowed on the cable.
 If the cable length exceeds 1200 m a repeater must be inserted.
 If the data communication cable runs through an electrically noisy environment which impairs the data signal, one or more repeaters must be added to stabilise the signal.

-i When configuring Lon devices on the control bus, the highest device address that can be can be used is 127 (max.
-120 controller in total).
+i When configuring Lon devices on the field bus, the highest device address that can be can be used is 127.

-Remember to use 120 Ohm terminators on the last filed bus controller device.
-Note also to enable (ON) the Term.
-Switch, located above each network connection point on the AK-SM 800A, this will enable the built in terminator(s) for each network point on the AK-SM 800A.
+Remember to use 120 Ohm terminators on the last field bus controller device.
+Note also to enable (ON) the Termination Switch, located above each network connection point on the AK-SM 800A, this will enable the built in terminator(s) for each network point on the AK-SM 800A.